colindean/bonjour-ftpd/README.md

     Ruby\032FTPS\032DNSSD\032Example._ftps._tcp.local.
     Listing files available on Ruby FTPS DNSSD Example on kid.local.:8721 -rw-r--r-- 1 colin    staff           0 Feb 16 14:03 this-is-a-file

+The server will stay running.
+The client will, too, so you'll have to kill it to run it again.